cristiroma/local-development-stack/README.md

-# Local Docker development stack for PHP projects
+# Docker development stack for PHP projects using Nginx, PHP-FPM and MySQL

 This Nginx/PHP/MySQL stack is super-easy to setup, and it could replace entirely your local typical LAMP setup, or work in parallel on alternative ports.